qemu/qemu/docs/system/i386/nitro-enclave.rst

 file which contains the necessary kernel, cmdline and ramdisk(s) to boot.

-In QEMU, ``nitro-enclave`` is a machine type based on ``microvm`` similar to how AWS nitro enclaves are based on `Firecracker`_ microvm.
+In QEMU, ``nitro-enclave`` is a machine type based on ``microvm`` similar to how AWS nitro enclaves look like a `Firecracker`_ microvm.
 This is useful for local testing of EIF files using QEMU instead of running real AWS Nitro Enclaves which can be difficult for debugging due to its roots in security.
 The vsock device emulation is done using vhost-user-vsock which means another process that